Musyoki-Gerald/pharmacy-management-system/README.md

 - Ease of use
 - Deals with automation of tasks
-- Provides fast searching capabilities
+- Provides fast search capabilities
-- Time and resources utilization is maximized via digitalisation
+- Time and resource utilization is maximized via digitalisation
 - Generate alerts and reports as required on sales and medicines.

 ## Users of the System